 Sadly, as implied above, ACH fraud is becoming more and more common.
-It is believed that fraudsters intentionally target certain types of individuals.
+It is believed that fraudsters intentionally target ach transactions to certain types of individuals.
 According to the Federal Bureau of Investigation (FBI), ACH fraud has cost consumers and law enforcement agencies more than $100 million as of 2009.
 This figure is believed to be higher since many victims do not file police reports out of embarrassment.

-How does an ACH scam work?
+How does ACH fraud work?

 There are many ways ACH fraud can be committed.
-In an attempt to gain information from a victim, a network of fraudsters may pose as a “bank” or “lending company.”
+In an attempt to commit ACH fraud, scammers gain information from a victim, a network of fraudsters may pose as a “bank” or “lending company.”
 The fraudsters will often send emails or letters stating the victim has been approved for a loan or credit card.

 Trojan horses are often obtained through infected websites, which often mimic the appearance of a legitimate website.
 Once the Trojan horse takes over, the fraudsters can access the accounts of an individual and carry out financial transactions using their personal information.

 Other types of ACH scams

-- Overseas money transfers
+Overseas money transfers

-- Fake offers of free or significantly discounted products
+Fake offers of free or significantly discounted products

 Fraudsters engaging in oversee scams often promise to pay a person a large sum of money if they wire several smaller sums of money over time.